cgnorthcutt/hypopt/README.md

 # `hyperopt`
 A Python machine learning package for grid search hyper-parameter optimization using a validation set (not cross validation).

 `scikit-learn` implements a [package for grid search hyper-parameter optimization **using cross-validation** on the training dataset](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV).
 Unfortunately, cross-validation is extremely slow!
 If your classifier takes 1 hour to train, then with cross-validation and 10 folds, it would take you 9 hours just to try only one (of potentially hundreds) setting of parameters!
-This won't do.
+Additionally, if you are working with small classification datasets, you often don't have enough examples in each class to split the dataset up into multiple folds.
+Another solution is needed.

 `hyperopt` fills a much needed gap for Python and the `scikit-learn` community by supporting grid search hyper-parameter optimization **when you already have a validation set**, eliminating the extra 8 hours of training time required when using cross-validation.
+When no validation set is given to `hyperopt.model_selection.fit_model_with_grid_search`, it defaults to using cross-validation on the training set.
+This allows you to alows use `hyperopt` anytime you need to do hyper-parameter optimization with grid-search, regardless of whether you use a validation set or cross-validation.

 This package works for Python 2.7+ and Python 3+, for any model, and importantly, **runs in parallel on all threads on your CPU automatically**.